raganwald-deprecated/homoiconic/2012/09/precondition-and-postcondition.md

 Preconditions and postconditions are simple method combinators that implement error-checking for methods.
 Their use and implementation are simple because they "cut with the grain" of JavaScript's functional model.
 They can be used in either of two ways:

 1. To implement expected error checking such as invalid user input, or;
-2. To act as assertions documenting the program's expected behaviour under all circumstances. "method_decorators.rb"
+2. To act as assertions documenting the program's expected behaviour under all circumstances.

 ---